 For the Ibis and Spoonbill family, why not look at one of the most spectacular North American birds, the Roseate Spoonbill (page 266).

 You can do little ten-minute lessons of this kind with any of the species in your bird guide that catch your interest.
 Pick a species that is near you, or one that looks striking, or one that has a strange name, and explore.
-You also could look at, for example, one of the tiniest herons, the Least Bittern (page 258), only a foot long and very good at hiding deep in the marshes.
+You could also look at, for example, one of the tiniest herons, the Least Bittern (page 258), only a foot long and very good at hiding deep in the marshes.

 And if you want to hear one of the strangest bird songs in all of North America, take a listen to the Least Bittern’s larger cousin, the American Bittern: oonk-a-lunk!